-KPMG Australia has appointed Deborah Yates as its National Managing Partner for People, Performance and Culture with a mandate to accelerate plans for its workforce of the future.
+KPMG Australia has appointed Deborah Yates as its National Managing Partner for People, Performance & Culture with a mandate to accelerate plans for its workforce of the future.
 She succeeds Susan Ferrier, who has been promoted to Global Head of People for KPMG International.

 Deborah Yates joins from FTSE top 100 company, Reckitt Benckiser, where most recently she was Global Head of Human Resources, based in London.
 Deborah has more than 20 years human resources experience, including more than a decade in international leadership roles spanning Europe, North America and Australia.
 Australian born and educated, she is returning home to Sydney, ahead of commencing with KPMG Australia in February.